Term of Award

 Medical image reconstruction by total variation minimization is a newly developed area in computed tomography (CT).
 In compressed sensing literature, it hasbeen shown that signals with sparse representations in an orthonormal basis may be reconstructed via l1-minimization.
 Furthermore, if an image can be approximately modeled to be piecewise constant, then its gradient is sparse.
 The application of l1-minimization to a sparse gradient, known as total variation minimization, may then be used to recover the image.
 In this paper, the steepest descent method is employed to update the approximation of the image.
 We propose a way to estimate an optimal step size so that the total variation is minimized.
 A new minimization problem is also proposed.
 Numerical tests are included to illustrate the improvement.

 Yeboah, Anna N., "Selection of Step Size for Total Variation Minimization in CT" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1179.